eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 This script downloads all the source data used in the tidal modelling, including the EOT20 model tidal constituent data files and land clipping data.

 ## Tide-Model-Grid Script (02-tide_model_grid.py):
 This script sets the stage by generating a spatial grid (output as a GeoTIFF) that identifies which grid cells require tidal processing.
 Using a user-defined bounding box and cell resolution (default 1/8°).
 This grid acts as a mask for where the tidal modelling should be performed.
-The EOT20 tidal constituents do not provides over land and due to the large grid size a significant portion of intertidal areas have no tidal constituents available.
-To overcome this limitation we ensure that the Tide-Model-Grid includes one extra pixel overlap with land and in the Tidal-Stats script we use the extrapolation capabilities of the pyTMD library to calculate the tides in these locations.
+The EOT20 tidal constituents cover land areas and due to their large grid size a significant portion of intertidal areas have no tidal constituents available.
+To overcome this we ensure that the Tide-Model-Grid includes extra pixel overlaps with land and in the Tidal-Stats script we use the extrapolation capabilities of the pyTMD library to calculate the tides in these locations.

-To improve the performance of the modelling this script also creates a clipped version of the EOT20 tidal constituents to match the user-defined bounding box.
+To improve the performance of the modelling this script also creates a clipped version of the EOT20 tidal constituents to match the user-defined bounding box, with a bit of buffering.

 ## Tidal-Stats Script (03-tidal_stats.py):
 Building on the grid created by the first script, this script performs the core tidal simulations and computes statistics for each grid cell that is flagged for processing.
-Using the pyTMD library (or a placeholder function in our example), the script simulates tidal elevations over a specified time period (with a default time step of 0.5 hours) and extracts key statistics such as the lowest and highest predicted tides (LPT/HPT) and mean low and high water springs (MLWS/MHWS).
-To handle high-resolution data efficiently, the work is divided into vertical slices (parallelizable via user-specified split and index parameters), and the script supports restart capability by periodically saving intermediate results.
+Using the pyTMD library, the script simulates tidal elevations over the specified time period and extracts key statistics such as the lowest and highest predicted tides (LPT/HPT) and mean low and high water springs (MLWS/MHWS).
+The MLWS and MHWS are calculated by averaging the tidal extremes during the periods (-0.5 days to +4days) of each new and full moons.
+The tidal modelling can be slow as as accurate long time series simulations are needed to calculate accuracte statistics.
+To allow for faster processing the tidal modelling can be processed in independent strips.
+The strips are then merged back into the final full grid with the merge-strips script.
+The script also supports restart cancelling and restarting the processing as it periodically saves intermediate results.
+On restart it will resume from where it left off.

 ## Merge-Strips Script (04-merge_strips.py):
 After the tidal statistics have been computed for each vertical slice, this final script merges the separate GeoTIFF outputs into complete, contiguous raster datasets for each tidal statistic.
-The merging process assumes that all partial outputs share the same coordinate reference system, resolution, and alignment, and the final merged files include all the necessary metadata for further analysis or dissemination.

 # Model run configuration